- Bachelor’s degree in Communication Sciences and Disorders or undergraduate degree in other related disciplines

 The MS-MSLP Post-Baccalaureate Coursework was designed for students with non-SLP undergraduate degrees who desire to matriculate in the FMU medically focused Master’s Program in Speech-Language Pathology (MS-MSLP).
 Completion of the MS-MSLP degree for non-SLP undergraduate majors will typically require three (3) years of full time study.

 The following prerequisites are required (with a grade of B or higher) for admission to the FMU MS-MSLP program.
-Each of the required courses are 3 credit hours each:
+Each of the required courses are 3 credit hours:

 Speech-Language and Hearing Sciences coursework across the following areas of knowledge: